shuntaro-sf/apex-extended-schema-utils/README.md

 ```

 An Example of getting all related SObject records that the relation names of parameter soqlQueryClause refer to.

+The method getSObjectRecords allow you to get related records including parent and child SObjects.
+Self => Parent, Self => Child, and Child => Parent are supported.

 The execution is equivalent to the following SOQL.

 ```soql